The Volokh Conspiracy

 Mostly law professors | Sometimes contrarian | Often libertarian | Always independent

 The decision, handed down today, is U.S. v.
 Nagarwala (E.D.
-Mich.); note that the decision did not consider any argument that there should be a religious exemption under the federal Religious Freedom Restoration Act for purely symbolic nicking or even minor excision that (some some have argued) doesn't cause any real harm and is much less intrusive than male circumcision.
+Mich.); note that the decision did not consider any argument that there should be a religious exemption under the federal Religious Freedom Restoration Act for purely symbolic nicking or even minor excision that (as some have argued) doesn't cause any real harm and is much less intrusive than male circumcision.
 The court's decision was simply that Congress lacked the enumerated power to regulate this behavior at all, and that dealing with such behavior should be left to the states (as with other noncommercial intrastate misbehavior, for instance the violence against women discussed in U.S. v.
 Morrison, the case holding that parts of the Violence Against Women Act exceeded Congressional power).

 Note also that similar arguments have been made against federal bans on certain kinds of abortion procedures, including by our own David Kopel and Prof. Glenn Reynolds (InstaPundit), in their Taking Federalism Seriously: Lopez and the Partial-Birth Abortion Ban Act, 30 Conn.
 L. Rev. 59 (1997).